Florida's location makes it the perfect place for drugs to be imported and even exported.…

 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Under Florida law, people convicted of a capital felony may be sentenced to death or life in prison without the possibility of parole.
-In some cases, if a judge determines a life sentence is not appropriate because the capital offense was committed before the defendant turned 18, the term of imprisonment may be reduced to 40 years; it may be subject for review if it extends beyond 25 years.
-This provision is applicable to people convicted on the capital offense of killing, intending or attempting to kill someone.
+In some cases, if a judge determines a life sentence is not appropriate because the capital offense was committed before the defendant turned 18, the term of imprisonment may be reduced to 40 years; it may be subject to review if it extends beyond 25 years.
+This provision is applicable to people convicted on the capital offense of killing, intending, or attempting to kill someone.

 Someone convicted of a capital felony before age 18, without actually, intending or attempting to kill anyone, may be sentenced to life in prison.
 However, the defendant is entitled to a sentencing review if the imprisonment term exceeds 15 years.
 The court will determine if the term is eligible for review, based on if the defendant actually, intended or attempted to kill someone.
 If the death penalty is deemed unconstitutional, the court can sentence the defendant to life imprisonment instead.